epfl-ada/ada-2021-project-gluten-meat-free/README.md

 ### Reading and loading the dataset

 - In order to tame the dataset size, we read the files by **chunks** while making sure that our process does not leak memory and does not exceede the available resources.
-As we read chunk by chunk, we aggregate the relevant information for further analyses and graphs.
-We execute the notebook on Google Colab.
+As we read chunk by chunk, we clean the dataset and extract only the relevant information that we need in the further processing.
+Processing the whole Quotebank dataset takes a lot of time, thus, we save intermediate results into **pickle file**, native python's representation of serialized objects.
+This way, we are able to quickly load the whole pre-processed dataset into memory on Google Colab notebook.
-- We preprocess the chunks for a given year, save them in a **pickle format file**, then free the RAM memory.
-Then, we concatenate the files from the same year into a unique pickle file and repeat these operations for every Quotebank data file specific for the years between 2015 and 2020.
-Finally we concatenate the preprocessed files from all the years into a unique file, also saved in picke format.

 ### Data cleaning and preprocessing